 If you follow the steps above – you will be an Old Fashioned pro in no time.
 But what happens when you are out of simple syrup and oranges?
 When you want a great Old Fashioned but don’t have the time to shop for all the ingredients, make a syrup, and then wait for it to cool?
 When you want to mix up the flavors a little?
 When you want to serve a group of friends a couple Old Fashioneds each?

-These are the questions that inspired us at Cocktail Crate to create our Spiced Old Fashioned craft mixer.
-We took rich demerara brown sugar, and boiled with oranges, cinnamon sticks and whole allspice berries – key ingredients in many varieties of bitters.
-Each batch is a ton of work, and using whole spices is definitely not the most cost effective way we could do this.
-For us, it’s a labor of love, and we think the great caramel, cinnamon, and allspice flavors of our mixer make for a perfect Old Fashioned.
+These are the questions that inspired us at Cocktail Crate to create our Classic Old Fashioned craft mixer.
+We took rich demerara brown sugar, fresh orange, and Angostura bitters and combined them into a rich all-in-one syrup.
+Each batch is a ton of work, and using this quality of ingredients is definitely not the most cost effective way we could do this.
+For us, it’s a labor of love, and we think when you taste our Old Fashioned syrup you will agree.

 2oz bourbon or rye